jenkinsci/build-name-setter-plugin/README.md

 # Scripting
 The power of this plugin is based on [Macro Token](https://wiki.jenkins.io/display/JENKINS/Token+Macro+Plugin) so take a look what features you can use.

+# CHANGELOG

+2.1.1 requires at least 2.15 of Token Macro Plugin